How to Enable Automatic Login In Windows 10 / 8 / 7

 Windows 10 lock screen allows you to secure access to your personal files and programs.
-As your Tech Adviser, I do not recommend enabling automatic login.
-But under some circumstances, you might want to have Windows boot directly to the desktop.
+Normally, I do not recommend enabling automatic login.
+But under some circumstances, you might want to have Windows open directly to the desktop.

 For example, in my case, I have one computer used for testing applications where it does not contain any sensitive information, in short, security is not a major issue.
 In addition, I want some applications to perform task automatically, so enabling automatic login is a perfect workaround.